Chapter 18.24

 5. The historic preservation commission shall select from among its members a chairperson and such other officers as may be necessary to conduct the historic preservation commission’s business for a one-year term at the first regular meeting of the year.

 C. Term of Historic Preservation Commission Members.
 Appointments shall be made for three-year terms, commencing on July 1st and ending on June 30th three years later.
 Members shall be appointed to a position number, and the terms are to be staggered, with no more than three positions expiring in any given year.
-A member may be reappointed, and shall hold office until his or her successor has been appointed and has qualified.
+A member may indicate interest in reappointment for additional terms, although reappointment is not guaranteed, and shall hold office until his or her successor has been appointed and has qualified.
 No member shall serve more than three consecutive terms unless the city council determines that special expertise is required, or there are no other qualified applicants.

 D. Vacancies – Removal.
 Members may be removed upon a majority vote of the city council.
 In the event of a vacancy, the mayor, subject to confirmation of the city council, shall make an appointment to fill the unexpired portion of the term of that position in accordance with the city’s appointment cycle.
 Unexcused absence by any member from three consecutive meetings shall constitute grounds for removal.